-The spectacular Mozambique Islands are made up of the Bazaruoto Archipelago, Inhaca Island, Ilhe de Mozambique and the Quirimbas.
-With pristine beaches and an abundance of marine life – this group of islands attracts traveller’s from all over the world.
-Whether you are seeking adventure, luxury or relaxation, Mozambique Travel.com offers an excellent array of accommodation and fishing, dhow, and sailing activities in the Indian Ocean Islands.
+The spectacular Mozambique Islands are made up of the Bazaruto Archipelago, Inhaca Island, Ilhe de Mozambique and the Quirimbas.
+With pristine beaches and an abundance of marine life – this group of islands attracts travellers from all over the world.
+Whether you are seeking adventure, luxury or relaxation, Mozambique Travel.com offers an excellent array of Mozambique accommodation mpackages for 2019 including fishing, dhow, and sailing activities in the Indian Ocean Islands.

 The most popular tourist area in Mozambique, the archipelago consists of four main islands – Bazaruto, Benguera, Magaruque, and Santa Carolina.
 These islands are situated some 35 km off the mainland and are accessible by boat, or small aircraft from the town of Vilanculos.

-Located in the awesome Quirimbas Archipelago of northern Mozambique Islands, and nominated for World Heritage status, Ibo is an island that is remote and untouched by large scale commercial developments and today is one of the most fascinating, idyllic, African islands you could dream of visiting.
+Located in the awesome Quirimbas of northern Mozambique Islands, and nominated for World Heritage status, Ibo is an island that is remote and untouched by large-scale commercial developments and today is one of the most fascinating, idyllic, African islands you could dream of visiting.

 About 34 km out into Maputo Bay, Inhaca Island is accessible either by boat or light aircraft.
 The lovely island offers many different activities including a tractor ride to the lighthouse or a visit to the Marine Biology Museum.
 Scuba diving, snorkelling, kayaking, parasailing, windsurfing and surf or deep-sea fishing are just some of the more exciting activities.